 If you do not have a regular doctor, there is a medical service on campus.

-When making a doctor’s appointment, inform staff that you will need a longer consultation.
-This will allow the doctor enough time to complete your plan.
+When making a doctor’s appointment, please inform staff that you will need a longer consultation.
+This will allow the doctor enough time to complete your plan and/or referral for psychological care and support

 Why do I need a mental health care plan?